 Students must select which graduate program meets their individual needs as transfer between programs in not an option.
 Regardless of the graduate program selected, admission is based on: (a) undergraduate grade point average of the last 60 units, (b) grade point average in communicative disorders coursework, (c) relevant clinical or educational experience, with name of person to corroborate same, and (d) GRE scores.
 Acceptance to either program is highly competitive.
 Average GPA for admission to either program ranges from 3.65 – 4.0 (for both cumulative and CD specific coursework).
 The Department does not require a minimum GRE score, but GRE scores are one of the factors used in admission decisions.

 Traditional (State Funded) Program

 Applications for the Traditional M.A.
 Program are now available (below).
-Applications and supporting materials are due to the Department and the University December 1st 2012, for the 2013-2014 academic term.
+Applications and supporting materials are due to the Department and the University January 15th 2014, for admission during the 2014-2015 academic term.

 Special Cohort (Self-Support) Program

 Applications for the Special Cohort M.A.
 Program are now available (below).
 Applications and supporting materials are due to the Department and the University January 15th 2014, for the admission during the 2014-2015 academic term.